UDISE Plus Data That Affects Your School Grant 2026-27 β What to Enter Right or Lose Money

 Field 4: Mid-Day Meal Student Count

-MDM (Mid-Day Meal) fund allocation is separate from the Composite School Grant and is calculated from a different data point: the number of students marked as MDM recipients in the Student Facilities (SF) section of SDMS — not the total enrollment in School Profile.
+Mid-Day Meal (MDM) fund allocation is separate from the Composite School Grant, and the system calculates it from a different data point: the number of students you mark as MDM recipients in the Student Facilities (SF) section of SDMS β not the total enrollment in the School Profile.

 Common MDM count errors:

-- SF section shows "No" for MDM for students who actually receive it: Operator ticked "No" in bulk because they were rushing through SF.
+- SF section shows "No" for MDM for students who actually receive it: The operator leaves the SF section at default "No" without individual verification.
 The MDM count in the report shows 140 but actual recipients are 220.
-MDM allocation is reduced.
+This reduces MDM allocation.

-- MDM shown as "Yes" for students who transferred out before October: These students should have "No" for MDM after their transfer date.
-Including them inflates the count — and may trigger audit flags if MDM records show fewer actual meal servings.
+- MDM shown as "Yes" for students who transferred out before October: These students should show "No" for MDM after their transfer date.
+Including them inflates the count β and may trigger audit flags if MDM records show fewer actual meal servings.

-- Upper Primary students not marked: Some operators only mark MDM for Primary (Class 1-5) assuming upper primary is not covered.
+- Upper Primary students not marked: Some operators only mark MDM for Primary (Class 1-5) assuming the program does not cover upper primary.
 In most states, MDM covers Class 6-8 as well.
 Check your state's MDM coverage and mark accordingly.

 Common Data Entry Mistakes That Reduce Grant Amount